 NOTE: If you instead receive a missing Platform Sensor Fusion message as depicted below, then your device does not support Area Targets.
 For Area Targets to work, you will need an Android device that supports ARCore or an iOS device with ARKit.
 The Close button will return you to the introduction screen.

 Installing from Unity to iOS/Android

 The Area Targets Test App is also distributed as a downloadable Unity project.
-Download and import the Unity package into an empty project that is set up with the Vuforia Engine.
-See here on how to do this.
+Download and import the Unity package into an empty project.
+A pop-up message will ask you to also install the latest Vuforia Engine SDK that is included in the package.
 Build the app directly onto an iOS or Android device to quickly test your generated Area Target.
 Start the app once, so it creates default data directories.
 Close the app.

 Use iTunes or another file explorer to create a folder named AreaTargetData in the app’s Documents folder.

 Navigate to /sdcard/Android/data/com.vuforia.engine.AreaTargetsTest/files/ and create a folder named AreaTargetData.

 Navigate inside the just created AreaTargetData folder and create folders named according to the names of your Area Targets.
 Proceed to copy the following files to the new folders: